-Contribute to the BathNats Lockdown Log for August
+Contribute to the BathNats Lockdown Log

 While field trips are suspended do share any sightings of interest within the BathNats area.
 Use the contact form and if you have any photos to share ask on the form for a direct email link to submit them.
 Above is a raven on the finial topping Beckford’s Tower, Lansdown, by David Hall.
 And don’t miss our lockdown log for the previous months.